MagedGDEV/CppInsights/README.md

 C++ has alot of ***keywords***, these keywords are parts of the language that have a special meaning.
 These keywords are reserved and cannot be used as by programmers as names for variables, functions, classes, or any other identifier.

-***Preprocessor*** is a program that process your source code even before compiler sees it, it takes the cpp file do the following:
+***Preprocessor*** is a program that process your source code even before compiler sees it, it takes the cpp file and do the following:

 1. Removes all comments and replace it with a single space
 2. Looks for preprocessor directives and process them

-Preprocessor directives are lines in source code that start with a # symbol, these directives are instructions for preprocessor to do something.
+Preprocessor directives are lines in source code that start with a **`#`** symbol, these directives are instructions for preprocessor to do something.
 For example: **`#include`** is a preprocessor directive that tells preprocessor to include a header file in the source code.

 ```cpp
 #include <iostream> // This is a preprocessor directive